Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * All background and foreground colors have a sufficient contrast ratio.
 * This site has been checked by a user with deuteranopia color blindness with no issues present.
-* [Toptal Color Blind Filter](https://www.toptal.com/designers/colorfilter/) was used to check every accessible page against every type of color blindness, with no issues present.
-Unfortunately, the checker doesn't support loggin in, so the logged in only pages were not able to be checked this way.
+* [Toptal Color-Blind Filter](https://www.toptal.com/designers/colorfilter/) was used to check every accessible page against every type of color-blindness, with no issues present.
+Unfortunately, the checker doesn't support logging in, so the logged-in-only pages were not able to be checked this way.
 * All color contrasts were checked using [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/), with all large-scale text having a contrast ratio of at least 3:1, and all other text having a contrast ratio of at least 4.5:1.

 ### Visually-Impaired Users

 * All images have meaningful alt text.
-* All icons have an aria-label to describe them, unless semantic text is also visible.
+* All icons have an aria-label to describe them unless semantic text is also visible.
 * All buttons that need more description for a visually-impaired user have an aria-labelledby attribute attached to them if required.

 ### Assistive Technologies